235u/proposals/OutlookSynchronisation/README.md

 To reduce the complexity / probability of users being interferenced by the automatic synchronisation and get rid of the questions like: Where should the automatic synchronisation run?
 On the server (host of the web application)?
 On user's device?
 In whose background?
 In the Outlook process?
 (Being the foreground, usually not running 24/7.)

-I would try to replace this with automatic synchronisation on add-ins startup and immediate updates on [changes in user's data](https://docs.microsoft.com/en-us/graph/webhooks#supported-resources) ([contacts](https://docs.microsoft.com/en-us/graph/api/resources/contact), [calendar events](https://docs.microsoft.com/en-us/graph/api/resources/event)) using webhooks, being always up-to-date in the `Outlook to Cirrus Shield` direction.
+I would try to replace this with automatic synchronisation on add-in's startup and immediate updates on [changes in user's data](https://docs.microsoft.com/en-us/graph/webhooks#supported-resources) ([contacts](https://docs.microsoft.com/en-us/graph/api/resources/contact), [calendar events](https://docs.microsoft.com/en-us/graph/api/resources/event)) using webhooks, being always up-to-date in the `Outlook to Cirrus Shield` direction.

 > The application should generate **debug logs** stored in a **log** subfolder of the installation folder.